rittin2803/Cryptonnect/README.md

  # Cryptonnect

-This project was developed as a part AMRITA BLOCKCAMP 2023 which aims to create a platform for users to transfer the cryptocurrencies easily.
+This project was developed as a part AMRITA BLOCKCAMP 2023.
+Our dapp aims to create a platform on top of ethereum blockchain for users to transfer the cryptocurrencies easily.

 Team Members:
 Rittin Mithra C